-Members of the 2017-2018 Editorial Board
+Members of the 2018-2019 Editorial Board

-Zhong Huang, Editorial Board Member, is a junior hailing from Cleveland, Ohio, majoring in sociology, with an interest in applied healthcare policy.
+Zhong Huang, Editorial Board Member, is a Trinity senior hailing from Cleveland, Ohio, majoring in sociology, with an interest in applied healthcare policy.
 Within the Editorial Board, he works to represent Asian-American perspectives, and is particularly interested in intersections between race and society.
 At Duke, he is involved in the Hart Leadership Program, computational genetics research, and swing dancing.
 In his remaining time, he enjoys poor puns and short naps.

 Tyjair Sadler, Editorial Board Member.
-Tyjair is a Trinity junior from Atlanta, GA.
+Tyjair is a Trinity senior from Atlanta, Georgia.
 He intends to obtain a double major in public policy and neuroscience.
 As the president of Sherwood House of Craven dorm, Tyjair is dedicated to creating a warm and welcoming environments for all his residents.
 He is also a member of the Cardea Fellows.
 In his spare time, Tyjair loves to read, work out and discover music.